-I do sometimes find with minutes that I will repeat the same words over and over to describe the decisions made and actions agreed, particularly when I’m not really in the mood to write them!
+I sometimes find with minutes that I will repeat the same words repeatedly to describe the decisions made and actions agreed upon, particularly when I’m not really in the mood to write them!

 Read the supporting papers

-This comes with time but getting a real sense of what people are discussing in the meeting makes writing the minutes after the session a lot easier.
+This comes with time but getting a real sense of what people discuss in the meeting makes writing the minutes after the session a lot easier.

 Try to read the papers beforehand and get to grips with the details.

-If there are things you don’t understand, spend 5 minutes with the Chairperson before the meeting to ask any questions you might have.
+If you don’t understand, spend 5 minutes with the Chairperson before the meeting to ask any questions you might have.

 The more you listen, the more comfortable you will find subsequent meetings.